cybertec-postgresql/pgwatch2/README.md

   - [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) Time Series Database for storing metrics.
   - [PostgreSQL](https://www.postgresql.org/) - world's most advanced Open Source RDBMS (based on JSONB, 9.4+ required).
   See "To use an existing Postgres DB for storing metrics" section below for setup details.
+    - NB!
+Also supported is the TimescaleDB time-series extension, enabling huge disk savings over standard Postgres.
   - [Graphite](https://graphiteapp.org/) (no custom_tags and request batching support)
   - JSON files (for testing / special use cases)
 * [Grafana](http://grafana.org/) for dashboarding (point-and-click, a set of predefined dashboards is provided)